 New Tummy, Same Belly Button

 The main goal of tummy tuck is to improve the integrity and profile of the abdominal region.
 This is accomplished by removing excess skin and tightening the underlying muscles.
-Tummy tuck is the best choice for patients who have loss of skin elasticity with an overhanging skin fold, typically caused by pregnancy or substantial weight loss.
+A tummy tuck is the best choice for patients who have a loss of skin elasticity with an overhanging skin fold, typically caused by pregnancy or substantial weight loss.

 If scarring is a major concern, options to consider include: liposuction, which uses small incisions, endoscopic abdominoplasty, which leaves a one- to two-inch scar, or a mini-abdominoplasty, which produces a scar about the length of a C-section.
 Depending on your genetic predisposition, most scars will fade within six to 12 months, and can also be treated with lasers to improve their appearance.